visit-dav/visit/src/doc/building_visit/Common_Build_Scenarios.rst

    --no-visit --thirdparty-path /usr/workspace/wsa/visit/visit/thirdparty_shared/3.0.1/toss3 \
    --makeflags -j16

-This built the third party libraries and generated a ``quartz386.cmake`` config site file.
+This built the third-party libraries and generated a ``quartz386.cmake`` config site file.
 The ``Setup VISITHOME & VISITARCH variables.`` section was changed to